 - Internal Linking Strategy with link opportunities

-An internal link is where you place a link on one page to another page on the same website.
+An internal link is where you link from one page to another on the same website.

 Navigational links, breadcrumb trail links and body copy links are the 3 main types of internal links.

-Internal links are similar to signposts that direct a site visitor to different parts of a website.
+Internal links are similar to signposts that direct visitors to different parts of a website.

-For example, when I visit nike.com there are internal links in the main navigation to the mens and womens sections.
+For example, when I visit nike.com, there are internal links to the men’s and women’s sections in the main navigation.

-Within the mens section I see links to the main product categories and subcategories.
+I see links to the men’s section’s main product categories and subcategories.

-There’s also a breadcrumb navigation so I can see exactly where I am on the website.
+There’s also breadcrumb navigation so I can see exactly where I am on the website.

-On each product page there are related products that have internal text links to other products.
+On each product page, related products have internal text links to other products.

-In addition to guiding and directing users through a website, internal links are also useful for SEO purposes.
+In addition to guiding and directing users through a website, internal links are also helpful for SEO purposes.

-If you publish a brand new article and no other page is linked to it, then it makes it harder for Google to find and crawl your page.
+If you publish a brand new article and no other page is linked to it, it is harder for Google to find and crawl your page.

-Look at Nike.com they have a link to the mens and womens collection on every single page of the website because those pages are really important.
+Look at Nike.com; they have links to the men’s and women’s collections on every website page because those pages are really important.

-However, on the home page they regularly change the featured products shown as those products are seasonable and only important at certain times of the year.
+However, they regularly change the featured products shown on the home page as they are seasonal and only crucial at certain times of the year.

-Placing internal links on certain pages with carefully chosen anchor text can boost your keyword rankings on the search engines.
+Placing internal links on specific pages with carefully chosen anchor text can boost your keyword rankings on the search engines.